akeneo/pim-helpcenter/content/md/first-steps/manage-locales.md

 ![View locales](../img/Settings_Locales.png)

-# Activate a locale
+# How to enable a locale?

-A locale is activated if it is added at least to one channel, see [Manage your channels](/articles/manage-your-channels.html).
+A locale is activated when it is added to a channel, it cannot be enabled from the locale settings page or through a CSV or XLSX locale import.
+To learn how to enable a locale from the channel see [Manage your channels](/articles/manage-your-channels.html).

 :::info
-Locales not used in at least one channel are inactive.
+Locales which are not used in at least one channel are shown as inactive.
 :::